 Susan Littleton has been practicing law in Austin since 1991.
 She has previously served as an Assistant Attorney General, Assistant City Attorney, Municipal Court Relief Judge, and General Counsel to an International Cultural Exchange and Recruitment Company.

-Ms. Littleton enjoys traveling, reading and spending time on her sailboat.
+Ms. Littleton enjoys traveling, reading and spending time at Lady Bird Lake.
 She serves as the President of the Galindo Elementary Neighborhood Association.

 Business/Construction/Real Estate litigation.